fhilton/fhilton.github.io/_posts/2018-07-13-Intro-to-Application-Monitoring.md

 - Errors and crashes
 - Feature usage

-While APM above is focused from the webserver down, RUM is focused on the web browser.
+While APM is focused from the webserver down, RUM is focused on the web browser.
 RUM is particularly important for applications that use the Single Page Application (SPA) model.
 In SPA applications most of the code runs in the web browser.
 It's quite possible for the SPA to be completely down and have the back APM reporting nothing but a lack of traffic.

 One of our main apps at Mingle was a SPA written in AngularJs.
 We decided to use [Raygun](https://raygun.com) to monitor our SPA application.